-Field Description

-Recurrence Click Recurrence Settings to modify.

-- Daily includes settings for subsequent days or skipping weekends. - Weekly includes settings for how often and which day of the week you want the meeting to - Monthly can be set to Same day of month or patterns such as: first Monday or first weekday. - Enter a Number of recurrences or an End by Date.
+Field Description Recurrence Click Recurrence Settings to modify.
+Daily includes settings for subsequent days or skipping weekends.
+Weekly includes settings for how often and which day of the week you want the meeting to occur.
+Monthly can be set to Same day of month or patterns such as: first Monday or first weekday.
+Enter a Number of recurrences or an End by Date.
 When using recurrences, a meeting is limited to 100 total instances.

-- 1. To create a custom recurrence pattern or make exceptions, use the calendar at the bottom of the pop up.
+To create a custom recurrence pattern or make exceptions, use the calendar at the bottom of the pop up.
 If a change is made in the input fields that control the pattern, the calendar will reflect these changes.
-Click on a previously selected date to remove it from the series, and click on an unselected date to add it to the series. - 2.
-Click OK to save the recurrence pattern.
+Click on a previously selected date to remove it from the series, and click on an unselected date to add it to the series.
+2. Click OK to save the recurrence pattern.
+Include WebEx Conference Add a WebEx meeting and participants to your TelePresence conference.
+WebEx Meeting Password Create a password WebEx participants must use to access the conference.
+This must be numeric and a minimum of six digits.